IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 any liability that these contractual assumptions directly impose on those licensors and authors.

-All other non-permissive additional terms are considered &ldquo;further restrictions&rdquo; within the meaning of section 10.
+All other non-permissive additional terms are considered “further restrictions” within the meaning of section 10.
 If the Program as you received it, or any part of it, contains a notice stating that it is governed by this License along with a term that is a further restriction, you may remove that term.
 If a license document contains